wuboy0307/go-gpdb/gpdb/README.md

 + You will need to first provision the vagrant VM, please follow the instruction as described on the [datalab documentation](https://github.com/pivotal-gss/go-gpdb/tree/master/datalab#create) to provision a vagrant VM.
 + Make sure your provisioned can access the internet.

+# Installation

++ The gpdb cli is automatically downloaded and installed on the provisioned VM, there is no additional step needed.
++ connect to the provisioned VM using [datalab ssh](https://github.com/pivotal-gss/go-gpdb/tree/master/datalab#ssh) and start using the gpdb cli using the [examples](#example) mentioned below

 # Usage

 The usage of gpdb CLI